Pruneye/Quantifyr/docs/tutorials/data_processing.md

 # Data Processing Tutorial

-This tutorial covers molecular data processing capabilities in Quantifyr, from basic SMILES parsing to advanced batch analysis.
+Learn how to process molecular data in Quantifyr with comprehensive SMILES parsing, feature extraction, and batch analysis.
+All functions provide clear, human-readable output with element symbols, detailed molecular information, and modern theme support.

 ## Basic SMILES Parsing